saurabmish/Microblog/docs/postgres.md

   }
   ```

-+ View (dry run) if there any existing / default tables in the database:
++ View (dry run) if there are any existing tables in the database:

   `python manage.py makemigrations`